Throughout the year we offer a series of fun, thought provoking, informative and inspiring free lectures to the LVS Ascot – and wider – community.

 Mr Smalley was a past General Secretary for the Licensed Trade Charity between 1834 and 1880.
-As a result of his good work, he set the charity on a good solid foundation as it moved into the future.
+As a result of his good work, he set the charity on a solid foundation as it progressed.
 He was also an ex-pupil of the school.

-In his Will he bequeathed a small sum of money for a Sixth Form bursary, which is still awarded each year.
-When the series of lectures was started, the school decided to honour Mr Smalley by naming them after him.
+In his Will, he bequeathed a small sum of money for a Sixth Form bursary, which is still awarded each year.
+When the series of lectures started, the school decided to honour Mr Smalley by naming them after him.

-The Smalley Lectures are arranged and managed by Mr Andy Clark.
+The Smalley Lectures are arranged and managed by Mr Clark.

 If you would like your email address to be added to our mailing list, so that we can keep you updated with details of future Smalley Lectures at LVS Ascot, please email email@example.com with”subscribe” in the subject line.